hcientist/OnlinePythonTutor/v3/docs/project-ideas.md

 Here is an example how-to guide to get started creating a CSS print style sheet ... http://coding.smashingmagazine.com/2011/11/24/how-to-set-up-a-print-style-sheet/

+Another idea is to get OPT to output SVG, PDF, or another printer-friendly format.

-## Implement responsive web UI design for OPT frontend (easy/medium)
+## Responsive web UI design for OPT frontend

 This is a good project for someone interested in visual and web design.